abhijeetsinghksj/book_recommendation/README.md

 # Django Task

 ## Overview
-This is a Django project for [brief description].
+This is a Django project for book recomendation.

 ## Installation
 To get a local copy up and running follow these simple steps: